skoolkid/skoolkit/sphinx/source/commands.rst

                           Write the snapshot file in this directory.
     -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'.
 This option may be used multiple times.
+    --press N:KEYS        Pause the tape at block number N and press KEYS before resuming.
+KEYS must be a space-separated list of key identifiers.
     -p STACK, --stack STACK
                           Set the stack pointer.
     --ram OPERATION       Perform a load operation or otherwise modify the